Nuisance parking and abandoned vehicles

 However, do not take the law into your own hands by intervening, such as making physical threats or attempting to move the vehicle yourself.
 You may make the situation worse and even risk committing an offence yourself.

-If you find an abandoned vehicle that you believe could be stolen, please report it to us
+If you find an abandoned vehicle that you believe could be stolen, please report a crime to us.

 If a parking space is available on a public road, even if it’s directly outside your house, anyone is allowed to park in it.
 We appreciate this can be frustrating, especially if spaces are hard to come by on your street.